Sujaydas/DataAnalysisusingPython/Final Exam/Readme.md

 ## Analysis 1
 ==============

-Question Asked: How is the Team performing over the last 10 years
+Question Asked: How is the Team performing over the last 10 years, are they doing good in terms of points/at home , how they doing away?
 --------------

 Input: